hisekaldma/Polyhymnia/documentation/index.md

     P1 = C D E F

 Now, we can refer to this pattern by its name in a sequence.
 Creating a sequence is just as simple as creating a pattern.
-Just write the name, equals, and the sequence.
+Just write the name, an equal sign, and the sequence.

     Play = P1 P1
     P1 = C D E F